 While that in particular is an odd use case, having a low-powered device and slow network did not hold me back in any meaningful way, since all of the processing power was handled remotely.
 All that is needed is a modern web browser and a stable connection.
 Switching devices is easier than ever, since there’s no need to reconfigure anything.

 Developing alongside (or even inside) your infrastructure makes it significantly easier to access any resources you have hosted there.
 If you need to hook into a staging database or API server, you won’t need to reproduce it locally or reconfigure environment variables since the services are living “next door” to your dev environment in your cloud.

 Setting up development environments can be time-consuming and updating them can lead engineers down rabbit holes that shouldn’t be there in the first place.
 Through the power of VMs, containers, or even Kubernetes, you can standardize the dev environments for everybody on your team, packaged with all the tools and dependencies needed for a given project.
-We use Docker images for this.

 Adding integrations, firewalls, security scans, and collaboration tools into the dev environment is much smoother when it is hosted in your cloud.
 Not only is it easier to configure, but the tools in your pipeline will not be bottlenecked if they are in the same place as you develop, with sufficient resources.